MichalLytek/type-graphql/docs/interfaces-and-inheritance.md

 The main idea of TypeGraphQL is to create GraphQL types based on TypeScript classes.

 In object-oriented programming it is common to create interfaces which describes the contract that classes implementing them has to fulfill.
 We also compose the classes using inheritance mechanism.
-Hence why TypeGraphQL support both GraphQL interfaces as well as composing types definition by extending the classes.
+Hence TypeGraphQL support both GraphQL interfaces as well as composing types definition by extending the classes.

 ## Interfaces
 TypeScript has first class support for interfaces.
 Unfortunately, they exist only on compile-time, so we can't use them to build GraphQL schema on runtime by using decorators.